 Note: like The Other Wiki article lists, Crapper did not, in fact, invent the flush toilet.
 He did, however, tweak the design into the sort of float valve thingy that was used in flush toilets up until lo-flo became the rule.

-Murdoch Mysteries is full of these in one form or another, but one in particular is from the episode "Still Waters", where Murdoch tastes coffee for the first time.
+Murdoch himself isn't immune, often dismissing something Crabtree just bought.
+One instance in particular is from the episode "Still Waters", where Murdoch tastes coffee for the first time.
 Revolted, he demands, "Who would drink this when they could have tea?"
 Who indeed.

 Star Trek: Deep Space Nine.
 A serious example occurs in "Far Beyond the Stars", when Captain Sisko starts to hallucinate that he's a science-fiction writer in the 1950's.
 He submits an excellent story about a space station called Deep Space Nine, but his editor tells him to drop the idea of a Negro captain as it's "too unrealistic".